Obtaining Temporary Disability Benefits After Your Injury

 Protecting Your Right To Receive Full Out-Of-Work Benefits

 Temporary disability benefits, also called out-of-work benefits, are available when you are out of work for more than seven consecutive days after an accident.
 These benefits will then continue until you have reached your maximum medical improvement from the treatment furnished to you.
-If you are still unable to return to work at this time, our law firm will help you file for permanent total disability benefits.
+If you are still unable to return to work at this time, our law firm will help you obtain permanent total disability benefits.

 Concerned About The Impact Of Light-Duty Work On Your Recovery?